TinyTapeout/tinytapeout_www/content/runs/tt02/089/_index.md

 weight: 90
 ---

-## 89 : Taillight controller of a 1965 Ford Thunderbird
+## number : 0b001011001 : Taillight controller of a 1965 Ford Thunderbird

 * Author: Hirosh Dabui
 * Description: Asic of a Taillight controller of a 1965 Ford Thunderbird